Moxifloxacin HydrochlorideOther Names: Avelox, moxifloxacin HCl Drug Class: Opportunistic Infections and Coinfections

-Certain bacterial respiratory diseases (such as pneumonia) are opportunistic infections of HIV.
-An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Certain bacterial respiratory diseases (such as community-acquired pneumonia) are opportunistic infections (OIs) of HIV.
+An OI is an What is an Opportunistic Infection? fact sheet.that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
 To learn more about OIs, read the

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of moxifloxacin hydrochloride to: